 Ten Thousand Coffees links established professionals to those beginning their careers.
 Sign in using your UTORid to access the University of Toronto 10,000 Coffees Hub.

 Building Professional Skills and Enhancing Qualifications

-The Graduate Professional Skills (GPS) program, an initiative from the University of Toronto’s School of Graduate Studies, is designed to help all graduate students become fully prepared for their futures.
+The Graduate Professional Development Conference (GPDC), is an initiative from the University of Toronto’s School of Graduate Studies.
+It is designed to help all graduate students become fully prepared for their futures.
 The program can help you to communicate better, plan and manage your time, learn entrepreneurial skills, understand and apply ethical practices, and work effectively in teams and as leaders.
-GPS consists of a range of optional “offerings” with a time commitment roughly equivalent to 60 hours of work.
+GPDC consists of a range of optional “offerings” with a time commitment roughly equivalent to 60 hours of work.
 Its successful completion will be recognized by a transcript notation (although completion is not mandatory).
 Course offerings in the following areas are available: Communication and Interpersonal Skills, Personal Effectiveness, Teaching Competence and Research-Related Skills.

 Mitacs Step Program

 Mitacs professional training programs are Canada’s only comprehensive programs providing business-ready skills to up-and-coming researchers.
 Graduate students and postdoctoral fellows learn essential interpersonal, project management and entrepreneurial skills required for them to succeed in their future career.

 Continuing Studies Options for Professional Development